Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we proposed \mech{}, which ensures convergence to a Nash equilibrium along with the model parameters $w$.
-However, $w$ may deviate from the optimal $\wopt$, so we introduced a two-phase mechanism, \mechtwo{}, that guarantees full agent contribution and convergence to $\wopt$.
-This comes at the cost of requiring monetary transfers, though these can be internal among agents.
+In this paper, we proposed \mech{}, which ensures convergence to a Nash equilibrium with model parameters $w$, and its modification \mechthree{}, which enforces truthful reporting.
+Since $w$ may deviate from the optimal $\wopt$, we introduced a two-phase mechanism, \mechtwo{}, that guarantees full agent participation and convergence to $\wopt$, at the cost of monetary transfers that can be internal among agents.
+Future directions include incorporating agent budget constraints to preserve approximate guarantees and extending the framework to heterogeneous data settings, enabling clustered learning of optimal parameters.

-An immediate direction for future work is to incorporate budget constraints for agents, limiting the maximum payment each can make while preserving approximate guarantees.
-Another important extension is to handle heterogeneous data distributions, allowing agents to form clusters and learn optimal parameters within each cluster.